Texas oil and gas industry pays highest total of taxes and state royalties in history

 “The Texas oil and natural gas industry plays an extraordinary role in securing our state and national economy and advancing global stability.
 However, growth is not guaranteed, and policy can promote prosperity, or hinder it,” Staples said on a call with reporters.
 “Policies and politics in Texas and across our nation will determine if we can continue to deliver for Texans while meeting our nation and the world’s energy needs.”

 "When you look at Texas's competitiveness, high property taxes are a deterrent from locating in Texas and expanding.
-And so that's another area that I think should be strongly considered in the debate," said Staples.
+And so that's another area that I think should be strongly considered in the debate," Staples said.

 - Economic development policy that makes Texas competitive for major projects